pjvds/born2code.net/_posts/2013-05-05-split-multiple-commits.md

 	e - manually edit the current hunk
 	? - print help

 I choose `y` to stage this hunk.
 The next hunk appears, it is also a functional change.
 I choose `y` again and the next hunk appears.
-I continue this process by choosing `y` to stage and `n` to not stage the hunks untill there is no hunk left.
+I continue this process by choosing `y` to stage and `n` to not stage the hunks until there is no hunk left.

-__tip__: Enabling git colors will help you to understand the diff output better.
-To enable git colors globally run: `git config --global color.ui auto`.
+__tip__: Enabling git colours will help you to understand the diff output better.
+To enable git colours globally run: `git config --global color.ui auto`.

 ## Commit it